Title: I Deliver Parcels in Beijing

-The E-Arc of Sweet Obsession was kindly provided by Netgalley in exchange for an honest review.
+The E-Arc of I Deliver Parcels in Beijing was kindly provided by Netgalley in exchange for an honest review.
 This has not altered my opinion of the book.

 Synopsis: